 When you face challenges like these, you have two options.
-You can cling to the old branding that you had when you got into the mess.
-Or, you can put together a rebranding strategy and work towards a new image.
+You can cling to the old branding that you had, or you can put together a rebranding strategy and work towards a new image.

 1. Research before you rebrand

-Before making any changes, you must do extensive research to find out how your brand can improve.
+Before making any changes, you've got to do research to find out how your brand can improve.
 What do people like about your brand?
 How can it connect with modern consumers?
 There are endless questions to ask when building a new identity.
 The more knowledge you have, the more effective your rebranding strategy will be.

-During this process, find out what attracted customers to your brand initially... or why they went to a competitor instead.
-Figure out the problems you need to address.
+During this process, find out what attracted customers to your brand initially ... or why they went to a competitor instead.
+Figure out the problems you need to address with the rebrand.